bradyhouse/house/fiddles/node/fiddle-0022-Gulp/README.md

         └── surface.jpg

-To test drive the resulting html page, from the root directory run `live-server`.
-NOTE - If you have installed live-server you can do so using the command `npm install -g live-server`.
+To test drive the resulting html page, from the fiddle root directory run `live-server`.
+NOTE - If you not have installed live-server you can do so using the command `fiddle.sh install mac live-server`.

 ### Tags